m3nnodegier/jobs_app/documentation/source/chapters/chapter_11.rst

 # Install the package dependencies in the requirements file.
 # The --no-cache-dir option tells pip to not save the downloaded packages locally, as that is only if pip was going to be run again to install the same packages, but that's not the case when working with containers.
 # The --upgrade option tells pip to upgrade the packages if they are already installed.
-RUN pip install --no-cache-dir --upgrade -r /app/requirements.txt
+RUN pip install --no-cache-dir -r /app/requirements.txt

 # Copy the ./app directory inside the /app directory.
 # As this has all the code which is what changes most frequently the Docker cache won't be used for this or any following steps easily.